cyberark/secrets-provider-for-k8s/README.md

-- **As an init container:** The Secrets Provider can be deployed as a Kubernetes init container for each of your application Pods that requires secrets to be retrieved from Conjur.
-This configuration allows you to employ Conjur policy that authorizes access to Conjur secrets on a per-application-Pod basis.
+- **As an init container:** The Secrets Provider can be deployed as a Kubernetes init container for each of your application Pods that requires secrets to be retrieved from Secrets Manager.
+This configuration allows you to employ Secrets Manager policy that authorizes access to Secrets Manager secrets on a per-application-Pod basis.

 - **As a standalone application container (Kubernetes Job):**
   The Secrets Provider can be deployed as a separate, application container that runs to completion as part of a Kubernetes Job.
-In this mode, the Secrets Provider can support delivery of Conjur secrets to multiple application Pods.
-In this mode, you would use Conjur policy that authorizes access to Conjur secrets on a per-Secrets-Provider basis.
+In this mode, the Secrets Provider can support delivery of Secrets Manager secrets to multiple application Pods.
+In this mode, you would use Secrets Manager policy that authorizes access to Secrets Manager secrets on a per-Secrets-Provider basis.

   The [Secrets Provider Helm chart](helm) can be used to deploy the Secrets Provider in standalone application mode.